 This is a post I’ve been meaning to share forever.
 I’ve been blogging since 2012 and every year this season I’d think about it.
 Well, ladies and gents, I guess it was about time!
 Since I have a lot of photos on my hands and I want to give a number of details in both Greek and in English, I thought it would be neater to share everything in two different posts… otherwise, you might have had to scroll to infinity.

-So lets get down to the details!
+So let’s get down to the details!
 Kourabiedes, pronounced [kou-rub-ye-thes], are light sugar/butter cookies, fluffy but crispy on the outside and melt-in-your-mouth crumbly to the bite.
-It is a traditional Christmas cookie but in some parts of Greece they’re also offered as a treat at weddings and christenings (since they’re sprinkled with powdered sugar, their white colour is associated to innocence & purity).
+It is a traditional Christmas cookie but in some parts of Greece, they’re also offered as a treat at weddings and christenings (since they’re sprinkled with powdered sugar, their white color is associated with innocence & purity).

-On an easier note, another special ingredient is Ouzo: an anise-flavoured aperitif that is widely consumed in Greece & Cyprus.
-You could replace it with a number of other anise-flavoured liqueurs such as the French Anisette or Pastis, the Italian Sambuca, the Spanish Ojen or with Arak, the traditional aperitif of Lebanon, Iraq, Syria, Jordan, Palestine, Israel, Turkey and Iran!
+On an easier note, another special ingredient is Ouzo: an anise-flavored aperitif that is widely consumed in Greece & Cyprus.
+You could replace it with a number of other anise-flavored liqueurs such as the French Anisette or Pastis, the Italian Sambuca, the Spanish Ojen, or with Arak, the traditional aperitif of Lebanon, Iraq, Syria, Jordan, Palestine, Israel, Turkey, and Iran!

 Raw unsalted almonds (the kourabiedes recipe calls for 200 gr)